 Keto-Friendly Recipes Using Olive Oil

 These recipes are quick and easy to make and can be a great way to contribute to one’s healthy fat intake while following the keto diet.
-While enjoying these recipes, keep in mind that intuitive eating promotes weight loss, and enjoy mindfully!
+While enjoying these recipes, keep in mind that intuitive eating promotes weight loss, so savor each bite mindfully.

 Keto Olive Oil Chocolate Mousse